telerik/ajax-docs/controls/spell/security.md

 >important If you do not set custom keys, default (hardcoded) values are used to encrypt/decrypt the information.
 >
 >As of R2 2017 SP1, hardcoded keys are not used anymore.
 Instead, standard .NET methods are used for encryption.
-Nevertheless, you should still set your own [custom keys]({%slug general-information/web-config-settings-overview%}#mandatory-additions-to-the-webconfig).
-You can use the IIS MachineKey generator to get them.
+Nevertheless, you should still set your own [unique custom keys]({%slug general-information/web-config-settings-overview%}#mandatory-additions-to-the-webconfig).
+You can [use the IIS MachineKey Validation Key generator to get them (make sure to avoid the ,IsolateApps portion)](../../general-information/images/generate-keys-iis.png).

 ## DialogParametersEncryptionKey